2021–22 AEK Athens F.C. season: Overview

 After a season in which European participation was secured at the last moment, the decision was made to make changes across the squad.
-A search for a new coach, a new sporting director and many new signings were the task for the upcoming season.
-Dimitris Melissanidis chose Vladan Milojević as the new coach, who was known from his time in Greece both as a player and coach, as well as from a very successful spell at Red Star Belgrade.
+A search for a new manager, a new sporting director and many new signings were the task for the upcoming season.
+Dimitris Melissanidis chose Vladan Milojević as the new manager, who was known from his time in Greece both as a player and manager, as well as from his successful spell at Red Star Belgrade.
 Several transfers were made, with the permanent return of the old acquaintances, Ognjen Vranješ and Sergio Araujo, while international players, such as Cican Stanković, Georgios Tzavellas, Lazaros Rota, Ehsan Hajsafi, Milad Mohammadi and Nordin Amrabat also arrived.
 However, the transfer that stood out, was that of the Swiss international, Steven Zuber, who came as a loan.
 Players with great contribution in the previous seasons with the likes of Dmytro Chyhrynskyi, Hélder Lopes, Nenad Krstičić and Nélson Oliveira left the team.

-The start of the season found AEK in the second qualifying round of the UEFA Europa Conference League, facing Velež Mostar, a relative "unknown" club in Europe with the only thing that the yellow-black fans knew about was that they were the team that Dušan Bajević began his football and coaching career.
+The start of the season found AEK in the second qualifying round of the UEFA Europa Conference League, facing Velež Mostar, a relative "unknown" club in Europe with the only thing that the yellow-black fans knew about was that they were the team that Dušan Bajević began his football and managerial career.
 The match took place at Stadion Grbavica, away from their natural home, due to its unsuitability for holding European matches.
 AEK who were the undisputed favourite, entered the match well and managed to take an early lead with Ansarifard, but a mistake by Tsintotas brought the quick equalization for the Bosnians.
 AEK looked superior and should have taken the lead again, but a second goal by Ansarifard was wrongly ruled out for offside.
 As time went on, Velež started to increase their performance and eventually made the 2–1, which surprisingly remained as the final score that put AEK in trouble.
 The second leg and qualification were judged a week later at the Olympic Stadium.
 It was the first season that UEFA approved the proposal to abolish the away goals rule in all their competitions, thus the Greek club needed two goals to qualify at the normal time.
 The match from the beginning was a monologue for AEK, but the Bosnians were positioned correctly on the pitch and did not leave any free spaces.
 Time passed and AEK became more and more stressed, but in the final minutes of the stoppage time a goal by Mantalos, sent the match went to extra time, since the away goals rule no longer applied.
 Without anything changing, the match eventually went to penalty shootout, where the most humiliating elimination in the European history of AEK Athens took place, as they lost 2–3 by Velež Mostar.